R. F. Kuang: Talks

-Future works

-In October 2025, HarperCollins announced that they had signed Kuang to a new four book deal, which included Taipei Story, until 2030.
+Residencies

+In June 2026, she was appointed as the inaugural Millard Distinguished Writer in Residence at the College of the Holy Cross.

+Personal life

+Kuang is married to Bennett Eckert-Kuang, a former doctoral student in philosophy at the Massachusetts Institute of Technology whom she met in high school.

 Awards and honors

+In addition, Kuang has won the Compton Crook Award, the Crawford Award, and the 2020 Astounding Award for Best New Writer, and has been a finalist for the Nebula, Locus, World Fantasy, Kitschies, and British Fantasy awards for the 2018 novel The Poppy War.
+Elle magazine called Kuang "a prolific phenomenon".

 In 2018, Barnes & Noble included The Poppy War on their list of Favorite Science Fiction & Fantasy Books of 2018.

 In 2022, Kirkus Reviews and The Washington Post named Babel, or the Necessity of Violence one of the best science fiction and fantasy books of the year.
 Amazon, NPR, and Barnes & Noble named it one of the best books of the year, regardless of genre.

 In 2023, Kuang appeared on the Time 100 Next list & was also nominated for the 2023 Books Are My Bag Readers' Awards' "Breakthrough Author" of the year.